-Independent Auditor's Report
+Independent Audit Report

-To the members of Shop, Distributive and Allied Employees' Association (Victorian Branch)
+To the Members of Shop, Distributive & Allied Employees' Association (Victorian Branch) and its controlled entity

-Report on the audit of the Financial Report
+Report on the Audit of the Financial Report

-Opinion
+Qualified Opinion

 We have audited the Financial Report of the Shop, Distributive and Allied Employees' Association (Victorian Branch) (the Association).

-In our opinion, the accompanying Financial Report presents fairly, in all material respects, the financial position of the Shop, Distributive and Allied Employees' Association (Victorian Branch) and its controlled entity as at 30 June 2021, and of its financial performance and its cash flows for the year then ended, in accordance with:

-- the Australian Accounting Standards; and - other requirements imposed by the reporting guidelines and Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009
+In our opinion, the accompanying Financial Report presents fairly, in all material respects, the financial position of the Shop, Distributive and Allied Employees' Association (Victorian Branch) and its controlled entity as at 30 June 2022, and of its financial performance and its cash flows for the year then ended, in accordance with the Australian Accounting Standards and other requirements imposed by the reporting guidelines and Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009.

-The Financial Report comprises:

-- Consolidated statement of financial position as at 30 June 2021; - Consolidated statement of profit or loss and other comprehensive income, Consolidated statement of changes in equity, and Consolidated statement of cash flows for the year then ended; - Notes including a summary of significant accounting policies; and - Other explanatory information including the Committee of Management Statement, Officer Declaration Statement and the Expenditure Report Required Under Subsection 255(A).
+The Financial Report comprises the Consolidated statement of financial position as at 30 June 2022, Consolidated statement of profit or loss and other comprehensive income, Consolidated statement of changes in equity, and Consolidated statement of cash flows for the year then ended, Notes including a summary of significant accounting policies, and Other explanatory information including the Committee of Management Statement, the subsection 255(2A) report and the Officer Declaration Statement.